mgimferrer/APOST3D/DOCUMENTATION.md

 #
 ```

-In this example, the elucidation of OS using the OSLO method is requested.
+In this example, the evaluation of the oxidation states using the OSLO method is requested.

 The AIM requested for the numerical integration is TFVC (mandatory for OSLO calculation) and fragments have been defined.
 In particular, the system is split into three fragments: fragment 1 consists of atom 1, fragment 2 consists of two atoms (2 and 3), and fragment 3 gathers the rest of atoms of the molecule.

 The AIM requested for FOLI values evaluation is LOWDIN, and the tolerance value for its selection is 3 (real(10^-3), default value).
 Printing of the selected OSLOs pre-orthogonalization (non-orthogonal if two or more OSLOs are selected in the same iteration AND belong to different fragments) is invoked.
 As a result, a new .fchk file is created containing these OSLOs.